 “We chose to call our initiative the ’Fair Chance Program’, because it signified mutual respect and equal footing, which is what the program is all about.
 None of us is better than the other.
 We are all just working together and coming alongside one another to be better each day than we were the day before.” – Allison Steele, JBM Better Lives Coach and Learning & Development Specialist

 DEVELOPING A MODEL OF SUCCESS

-Our company and our friends at Nehemiah Manufacturing were part of a research group with other businesses with second chance programs for Jeffrey Korzenik’s book Untapped Talent.
+Our company and our friends at Nehemiah Manufacturing were part of a research group with other businesses with fair chance programs for Jeffrey Korzenik’s book Untapped Talent.
 He notes in his book that there is a “right” and a “wrong” way to approach second chance hiring, or, as he calls it, “a model of success.”
 He identifies what doesn’t work in chapter four, “Success Is Not Random.”

 The model that does work, he calls “The True Second Chance Model.”

 “The True Second Chance Model is the distillation of the wisdom and experience of businesses that have succeeded in creating hiring processes for people with criminal records, as well as those marginalized by homelessness, addiction, and other social ills.
 The result of this model is that, relative to the overall workforce, the quality of these second chance hires ‘skews right’—in other words, this model creates a disproportionate number of above-average workers.” – Jeffrey Korzenik